-Can the connected car keep up with its driver?
+Can the connected car keep up with consumer's experience expectations?

 For a connected vehicle to address driver needs effectively, it must be a seamless extension of its driver, which is vitally important to a portion of the population known today as “digital natives.”
 Automakers must leverage cutting-edge technology to provide the kind of intuitive and immersive driving experiences that these customers have come to expect, or rather demand, from their vehicles.